Construction is getting expensive. Why is this happening?

 For as bad as the price increase in steel has been, the price of lumber is even worse.
 In some areas the cost of lumber has doubled or even tripled in recent years.
 Lumber prices have been rising since Hurricane Harvey in 2017, but the recent economic uncertainty around the pandemic has really caused lumber prices to explode.

 Labor is perhaps the biggest driver in costs, and today skilled labor is in low supply over much of the developed world.
 In 2016, only 4 of the top 43 construction markets in the world reported a labor surplus.
-By contrast, 24 of the top 43 markets were experiencing labor shortage, including the top four US markets.
+By contrast, 24 of the top 43 markets were experiencing labor shortages, including the top four US markets.

 Other factors that lead to increased costs include tight construction spaces, traffic management, and site delivery management.